Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 Different demographic segments of your audience will also have different perspectives and pain points.

 For example, a clothing brand usually has lines that are directed toward different genders and age groups.
-Old customers might want clothing that focuses on comfort.
+Old customers might want clothing that focuses on comfort, such as semi-formal attire.
 Younger personas could prefer the style.
 Others place more importance on construction and durability.

 There's also a variation when you deal with consumers, other businesses, or a combination of both.